chef/chef-server/docs-chef-io/content/server/upgrades.md

 #### Upgrading to 14.8

 Chef Infra Server 14.8 upgraded PostgreSQL from 9.6 to 13.3.
-The 14.8 upgrade process requires a one time downtime for vacuuming, upgrading and reindexing the database.
-The entire upgrade operation is estimated to take 1 minute per 1000 nodes.
+The 14.8 upgrade process requires a one time downtime for vacuuming, upgrading, and re-indexing the database.
+The entire upgrade operation takes approximately 1 minute per 1000 nodes.
 This process may take longer depending on your server hardware and the size of the node objects in your Chef Infra Server.

 ##### Database Preparation